satyar73/ChatBot/frontend/README.md

 - The application uses React's context API for state management
 - Material UI's theming system is used for styling
 - The proxy setting in package.json handles CORS issues during development
-- The codebase follows the principle of separation of concerns

 ## Response Mode Handling

 The chat interface provides three distinct modes for viewing AI responses:
 1. **RAG Mode**: Shows only responses enhanced with the knowledge base
 2. **Standard Mode**: Shows only the base AI responses without knowledge enhancement
 3. **Compare Mode**: Shows both responses side-by-side for direct comparison